danbro/hack4sweden2016/README.md

 - countysubset.R (creates a list of data frames of the weather stations subsetted by county names)
 - rainfall.R (downloads monthly rainfall data for year 2015 from all weather stations and computes averages per county)
 - app.R (user interface and server for web application.
 Loads the final data frame to be displayed)

+N.B.
+Some adjustments were made to the application following the Hackathon event